danbev/learning-ai/notes/transformers.md

 transformers outperformed them in terms of translation quality and training cost.

-On important thing to note about transformers is that if you have an input sequence lenght of N elements, you end up making N×N comparisons, which is N² (quadratic scaling).
+One important thing to note about transformers is that if you have an input sequence lenght of N elements, you end up making N×N comparisons, which is N² (quadratic scaling).
 This means the computational cost grows very quickly as the length of the sequence increases.